losephjambert/Sprint-Challenge-State-Management-Smurfs/README.md

 The context API tries to help solve the problem with access props inside deeply nested components.
 Without the context API, if you wanted a great-great-grandchild to access its root ancestor's data as props, you'd have to pass the props like this: root --> child --> grandchild --> great-grandchild --> great-great-grandchild.
 The context API allows you to wrap a collections of components in a Provider and then access that Provider's data from anywhere inside that Provider's component tree.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- `actions` are packages you send to the `reducer`.
+- `dispatch()` is your application's courier.
+They take some data (`action.payload`) and a directive (`action.type`) and head off to the `reducer` to deliver the `action`.
+- `reducers` are your application's state managers.
+They receive `actions` from the `dispatch()` and, depending on the `action.type` they modify your application's data from one state to another.
+- the `store` is an object that provides your application with access to your `reducers` and the `dispatch()`, essentially it grants your application access to its state tree.
+It is the single source of truth because the `store` is the only location where your state exists.
+All components derive their props from the store, instead of one component passing its state to another component as props.
+Data consistency ftw :)

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!